Skip to main content

 At least three letters from general surgeons who know you well and are willing to describe the clinical strengths that you have displayed on their services that are required.

-Additional screening parameters include graduation from medical school within the previous 2 years.
-The secondary review includes, but is not limited to, applicant interest in a 6 to 7-year residency program and relevant work, research, leadership and life experience.
+Screening parameters include graduation from medical school within the previous 2 years.
+The secondary review includes, but is not limited to, applicant interest in a 6 to 7 year residency program and relevant work, research, leadership and life experience.

 The University of Utah General Surgery Residency program participates in the ERAS Supplemental Application.